 If you own an Apple Watch Series 3 or newer, Siri can talk to you via the built-in speaker.
 And with the watchOS 5 software or later, you can invoke a Siri listening session on your watch without saying “Hey Siri”.
 Just raise your wrist and start talking, that’s it!

-Called “Raise to Speak,” this is a new Apple Watch feature in the watchOS 5 software.
+Called “Raise to Speak,” this is an Apple Watch feature that came with watchOS 5.

-- watchOS 5 brings a new feature, called Raise to Speak.
+- watchOS 5 brought a new feature, called Raise to Speak.